erick1-618/shop-manager-system/README.md

 - UI for better experience
 - Products quantity tracking
-- General entry validations
+- Products exclusion

 ## Prerequisites

 - JRE 11 or higher
-- Postgres SQL
+- Postgres SQL configured
 - Unix-like system (Linux, macOS) for automated installation (for Windows, see the manual installation)

-## Technologies Used

-- Java
-- Eclipse IDE
-- JDBC Postgres driver
-- Shell Script

 ## Installation